blobbybilb/java-helpers/README.md

 ### What does it have?

-- A custom JSON parser [(more info)](https://github.com/blobbybilb/java-helpers/tree/master/src#readme) (and a serializer too)
+- A custom JSON parser [(more info)](https://github.com/blobbybilb/java-helpers/tree/master/src/Helpers/JSON#readme)
+- And a JSON serializer too
+- HTTP client (single line HTTP POST/GET)
-- HTTP
+- HTTP server (a little WIP but should work)
-- Client
-- Server
+- A key-value store